Vitae Reaches Market Cap of $6.84 Million (VITAE)

-Vitae (CURRENCY:VITAE) traded 11.8% lower against the dollar during the 1 day period ending at 16:00 PM E.T. on December 21st.
-Vitae has a market capitalization of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last day.
-One Vitae coin can currently be purchased for about $0.35 or 0.00000755 BTC on popular exchanges.
-During the last week, Vitae has traded up 1.4% against the dollar.
+Vitae (CURRENCY:VITAE) traded 11.8% lower against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on December 23rd.
+One Vitae coin can currently be purchased for about $0.35 or 0.00000755 BTC on major cryptocurrency exchanges.
+During the last seven days, Vitae has traded up 1.4% against the U.S. dollar.
+Vitae has a total market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last 24 hours.

 - Dystem (DTEM) traded up 3.5% against the dollar and now trades at $0.0001 or 0.00000000 BTC.